JAVA-MSDT/connectionpool/README.md

 Moreover, in a multi-threaded environment, opening and closing a connection can worsen the situation greatly.

 To get a glimpse of what actually may happen with each request for creating new database

+Order of Creating the pool:

+1 - inside file pom.xml you need to add the following dependency ( mysql-connector-java ) check the file.

+2 - Create the entity that you want to store in the Sql database.

+3 - create SQL script file for creating and inserting the entity to the databse.

+4 - Create class DBData to hold constants for your database information.

+5 - Create DBConnector to initialize a connection with the database.

+6 - Create ProxyConnection that will implement Connection interface which will give us a lot of functionality to use later.

+7 .
+Create ConnetionPool as a singleton.

+8 - Exception is up to you to create or not.

+** That how i created after reading and searching over the internet for such a connection.